 - Administrative penalty

-The Social Security Administration Act 1992 (as amended) empowers the council under certain circumstances to levy an Administration Penalty in lieu of prosecution.
-This entails the claimant agreeing to pay a 30% levy on the fraudulent overpayment calculated.
+The Social Security Administration Act 1992 (as amended) empowers the DWP under certain circumstances to levy an Administration Penalty in lieu of prosecution.
+This entails the claimant agreeing to pay a penalty of up to £2,000.

 - Formal caution

 In addition under The Social Security Administration Act 1992 (as amended) the council is also able in certain circumstances to administer a Formal Caution.
 This is not recordable with the Police National Computer but is recorded on a Benefits Database and can be taken into account should that person commit a further offence in the future.